Understanding HMRC's Bed and Breakfast rule for crypto tax in the UK

 The bed and breakfast rule is designed to prevent tax avoidance through wash sales, where an investor sells an asset and buys it back within a short period to realise a tax benefit.

-The bed and breakfasting rule comes into play when you dispose of an asset and repurchase the same asset within 30 days.
+The bed and breakfast rule comes into play when you dispose of an asset and repurchase the same asset within 30 days.
 In crypto, if you sell and then buy back the same cryptocurrency within 30 days, any gains or losses are calculated based on the price at which you repurchase the crypto rather than the original acquisition cost.

-HMRC match the sale to the repurchase instead of allowing you to defer the gains into your pooled cost (known as the S104 pool), preventing you from realising an artificial loss (which could be used to reduce tax liabilities) while effectively retaining the asset.
+HMRC will match the sale to the repurchase instead of allowing you to defer the gains into your pooled cost (known as the S104 pool), preventing you from realising an artificial loss (which could be used to reduce tax liabilities) while effectively retaining the asset.

 HMRC pooling and matching rules